 How to Influence: Persuasive Techniques

-Psychology states that there are six fundamental principles using which you can influence people.
+Psychology states that there are six fundamental principles using which you can put into your persuasive techniques list.
 Let’s take a look at those principles outlined below:

-We operate according to a social proof psychology, where we tend to believe that if a lot of individuals especially if our friends and relatives are doing something, we feel that it must be OK to do it too.
+We operate according to a social proof psychology, where we tend to believe the wisdom of the crowd, which means when a lot of individuals especially if our friends and relatives are doing something, we feel that it must be OK to do it too.
 Similarly, if we feel vulnerable or uncertain about something, we tend to influence the people who are familiar to us dramatically.

 Social proofing definitely creates a buzz around your ideas or products.
 If you are looking for support for your product or project, all you need to do is to gather support from prominent people in your organisation before pitching it to the panel who will take the final decision.

 When you plan to sell any product or service, you should consciously highlight the number of people who are already using it to set the law of social proofing in action.
 Use a lot of relevant customer testimonials and user reviews from your known people to your customer.

 Similarly, you can use a lot of case studies or more recently, you can take the help of social media interaction which is quite impactful in generating a particular kind of fear in your potential customers – the fear of missing out, which is a great sales armour.